 Brian started what has now become a family mission to stop ALS.
 His first fundraising campaign was a letter asking friends and family to sponsor his triathlons in 2006.
 Then Brian had the idea to host a comunity road race.
 The FIESTA 5k Challenge has raised $475,000 since 2007.
 The annual road race is held near the beginning of May each year.

 Kevin, our younger son, has been golfing since the age of nine and played competitively in high school and college, and continues to compete in amateur events on a regular basis.
 When he saw how the community responded to help families living with ALS, he too became inspired.
 Of course Kevin decided that we needed to host a golf tournament.
 Our first tournament was in 2013.
-We are honored to partner with former NFL great, Terance Mathis for the annual Terance Mathis Celebrity Golf Classic held each fall.
-The event has raised $76,000 to date.
+We partnered with former NFL great, Terance Mathis for the Terance Mathis Celebrity Golf Classic from 2013-2019.
+The event raised $76,000 to date.

 Mike joined Brian in competing in triathlons in 2006 at a sprint distance race.
 He gradually challenged himself to the longer distances, eventurally building to the Ironman distance.
 Mike has completed three Ironman triathlons and the inspiration from Jon Blais carried him to the finish line each time.